flhofer/I4S_LoRaWanNode/README.md

 # I4S_LoRaWanNode

 The I4S* project investigates behavioral models of large scale LoRaWan networks used in smart contexts.
 This repository contains the micro-controller code for a _Harward architecture_ micro-controller for end-node testing.
 The AVR micro-controller performs regular transmissions in different configurations to test the performance of the network and the communication reliability.
-Transmission time samples will describe tbe behavior of the system and allow the creation of a model.
+Transmission time samples will describe the behavior of the system and allow the creation of a model.

 This is just one component of the I4S family.
 To explore all components, browse through the repositories starting with 'I4S_'.